Unveiling a New Level of Precision: Discover The Enhanced Prolaris Test Now

 Two or more forms of treatment

 Men with very aggressive cancer may be offered multimodal therapy.
-Multimodality therapy employs two or more therapies planned at the treatment onset.
-National cancer guidelines offer suggestions as to which may be a more appropriate treatment option based on the patient’s risk and potential outcomes of the treatment.
-However, appropriate risk classification is very important in this decision and this actual risk assessment can be very difficult to make.
+Multimodality therapy employs two or more therapies at the treatment onset.
+National cancer guidelines offer suggestions as to which may be a more appropriate treatment option based on your risk and potential outcomes of the treatment.
+Proper risk stratification through biomarker testing is an important factor to consider when making your treatment decision.

 The final decision on whether to use a single or a multimodality therapy is a shared decision between the patient and the physician and is based on the perceived aggressiveness of the disease, the outcomes of the treatment, potential side effects of treatment or treatments and, of course, how the patient and his family want to proceed.

 Up to 1 in 61 men with prostate cancer have a genetic mutation that may have caused their cancer.
-Germline hereditary cancer or genetic testing is the only way to identify this risk.
-Your personalized results can directly impact current and future treatment decisions.
+Genetic testing is the only way to identify this risk and your personalized results can directly impact current and future treatment decisions such as are you safe for Active Surveillance or should you consider treatment?
 Your results can also provide your family with peace of mind by informing them of their risk of developing hereditary cancers in the future.